-Table 1.4 details educational attainment of City and Town residents 25 years and over, as compiled from the 2000 Census.
-Over 80% of City and Town residents have a high school degree or more.
-Seventeen point 3 percent of City residents have a graduate degree, as do 13.4% of Town residents.
+Table 1.4 details educational attainment of City and Town residents 25 years and over, as compiled from the 2010 Census.
+City and Town residents have a very high percentage of high school or higher degrees (93.7% and 93.5%, respectively).